-Living with a Sociopath is never easy… or fun… or safe… or smart… but if you love one or are related to them and you have no choice but to have to deal with them, there are a handful of things to keep in mind when and if you have to actually speak to them.
+Living with a Sociopath is never easy… or fun… or safe… or smart… but if you love one or are related to them and you have no choice but to have to deal with them, there are a handful of things to keep in mind when and if you have to actually speak with them.

 First of all — understand… in the Sociopath mind, every human is nothing more than a means to an end.
 Some seek status, others servants.
 All seek one thing, primarily — control.